kaitai-io/kaitai-io.github.io/index.md

       <div role="tabpanel" class="tab-pane" id="download-source">
         <div class="row">
           <div class="col-sm-9">
-            <p>If you prefer to build your tools from source, or just want to see how KS works, the easiest way to check out whole project is to download main (umbrella) project repository that already includes all other parts as sub-modules.
+            <p>If you prefer to build your tools from source, or just want to see how KS works, the easiest way to check out the whole project is to download the main (umbrella) repository that already includes all other parts as sub-modules.
 Use:</p>
             <pre>git clone --recursive https://github.com/kaitai-io/kaitai_struct.git</pre>
             <p>Note the <code>--recursive</code> option.</p>
-            <p>Alternatively, one can check out individual sub-projects that consitute Kaitai Struct suite.
-See <a href="https://github.com/kaitai-io/kaitai_struct">GitHub project page</a> for details.</p>
+            <p>Alternatively, one can check out individual sub-projects that consitute the Kaitai Struct suite.
+See the <a href="https://github.com/kaitai-io/kaitai_struct">GitHub project page</a> for details.</p>
           </div>
           <div class="col-sm-3">
             <h4>Requirements</h4>